manuelCarlos/Easing/Sources/Easing/Easing.docc/Easing.md

 # ``Easing``

-Simple implementation of Easing functions in Swift.
+A package that implements Easing functions in Swift.

 ## Overview